Apigee Edge Service Broker for Pivotal Cloud Foundry

 - An Apigee Edge account (Public Cloud or Private Cloud) with an organization where API proxies can be created.
 To create an Edge account, see Creating an Apigee Edge account.
 For more information about Apigee organizations, see Organization structure.

-- Apigee Edge Microgateway, depending on the service plan you’re using.
+- Apigee Edge Microgateway, depending on the service plan you are using.

-- A PCF Elastic Runtime (version 1.7 to 1.12) deployment with Route Services enabled.
+- A PCF Elastic Runtime (v2.3 to v2.5) deployment with Route Services enabled.

-- A PAS Pivotal Application Services deployment for PCF version 2.0.0 or greater with Route Services enabled.
+- A PAS Pivotal Application Services deployment for PCF v2.1.0 or later with Route Services enabled.

 - Node.js v4.x or later.
 PCF includes Node.js as a system buildpack, so you can install and run the service broker without Node installed locally, if necessary.